 - with your explicit consent (if legally required).

 Where processing is legally required to be based on your consent, you have the right to withdraw your consent at any time and subject to applicable local law providing otherwise.
 This will not affect the validity of the processing of your personal data prior to your withdrawal of consent.

 We may also use your personal data in other ways as required or permitted by law, such as dispute resolution, litigation or defense of claims, or for analytical and demographic purposes where you cannot be reasonably identified because personal data is aggregated and/or in an anonymous format.

 We also collect and process your personal data to comply with our legal and regulatory/government obligations related to our hiring practices; to protect your vital interests or those of another natural person if required; and/or for our legitimate business purposes, including:

-- to consider your application for this position and to administer the application, interview and selection process, including communicating with you during the interview process so we can develop and maintain a skilled, professional and productive workforce;
+- to consider your application for a posted position for which you apply or which we believe you may be eligible for and to administer the application, interview, and selection process, including communicating with you during the interview process so we can develop and maintain a skilled, professional, and productive workforce;

 - to conduct background screening to verify the information you provide during the interview process and conducting background checks using publicly available information, international sanctions list checks and, in some specific cases, credit checks, driving license check, and/or criminal records checks (we will seek your consent prior to the commencement of such screening); and